 Regardless of the memory size, all devices share the same rich set of peripherals, allowing for a smooth migration path as applications grow and evolve.

-The consistent pinout scheme used throughout the entire family also aids in migrating to the next larger device.
-This is true when moving between devices with the same pin count, or even jumping from 64-pin to 80-pin to 100-pin devices.
+The consistent pinout scheme used throughout the entire family also aids in migrating from one device to the next larger, or even in jumping from 64-pin to 100-pin devices.

-The PIC24F family is pin-compatible with devices in the dsPIC33 family, and shares some compatibility with the pinout schema for PIC18 and dsPIC30.
+The PIC24F family is pin-compatible with devices in the dsPIC33 and PIC32 families, and shares some compatibility with the pinout schema for PIC18 and dsPIC30 devices.
 This extends the ability of applications to grow from the relatively simple, to the powerful and complex, yet still selecting a Microchip device.